 Having been closed for a year we are planning to re-open Priory Cottage on Friday 30th April 2021, although we will obviously have to abide by any current Government regulations regarding Covid-19.
 While the virus is still around we will not be providing bedlinen and towels and we will of course have a full sanitizing and cleaning regime in place for your safety.
-Please be assured that if you have to cancel your holiday due to the pandemic we will refund your payment.
+Please be assured that if there is another Government mandated lockdown we will refund your payment.
 We look forward to being able to welcome you back to Tregoning.

 The Lizard Peninsula is an area of outstanding natural beauty.
 Lovely beaches, dramatic cliff walks and the romantic Helford River.
 Historic houses and gardens, family attractions, art galleries galore and good restaurants are all within easy reach.

 Tregoning Manor is an early 18th Century Cornish farmhouse built on the site of an old Cistercian Monastery, some ruins of which are still visible today.
 The property is beautifully set in 10 acres within a few minutes walk of local shops.
 There is a stream running through the grounds with a small waterfall, millpond and an old clapper bridge leading on down to the woodland area where you are welcome to wander.
 We live in the main house so are usually on hand to help if you have any problems.

 Tregoning with its self-catering cottage is tucked away on the outskirts of Laddenvean, which is on the east side of the beautiful Lizard Peninsula, the most southerly part of England.